miikaah/its-showtime/README.md

 In the end the Javascript file is 14 KB, index.html is 2 KB and styles.css is 6 KB.
 22 KB for the whole thing: not bad!

 While it was pretty easy to make this zero dependency App, it doesn't mean that this approach is scalable.
 For example I got lazy with the styles and just put them all in one file, where I should have split them to their respective components.
 When the App is this small it's okay, but it doesn't scale.

+I would have got nowhere without Javascript's Date API.

 Also, obviously since I'm using ids to connect to the DOM this App would be harder to maintain, since any id change would also have to be reflected in the code.
 I only use them in the main.ts but still, it creates spaghetti.
 I like Angular more.